 By doing species research, soil erosion control, necessary construction, and anti-poaching drives, we are helping preserve what is left of this highly sensitive Botswana wilderness.

-The ultimate goal is to create a legally binding protected conservancy by combining Wild at Tuli reserve with other game reserves, national parks, and conservation areas in the region.
+The ultimate goal is to create a legally binding protected conservancy by combining game reserves, national parks, and conservation areas in the region.
+So your work volunteering with animals abroad helps reach that goal.

 By joining forces with these other reserves and parks, we can create one powerful voice.
 This will help boost the message of conservation even more in Botswana.
-Become a volunteer to help make this happen!
+Become a wildlife volunteer in Africa to help make this happen!

 We set out the aims and objectives of our projects in documents called Management Plans.
 We use them to properly plan the work you’ll do.
 They also help us measure and evaluate our achievements and impact each year.